jackuess/streamcat/README.md

 ## Usage as a library
 `streamcat.c` can be used as a fairly simple, and comprehensive, example of how to use libstreamcat.
-In addition to that `streamlisting_test.c` can be sourced.
+In addition to that `streamcat_test.c` can be sourced.

 In the future, I hope to be able to provide both reference documentation and some annotated examples.